 So why do I think Conspiracy Theories aren’t all bad?

 There are several things conspiracy theorists do which Scientists mirror and even encourage.
 Conspiracy theorists don’t just believe the first explanation they hear (check).
 They look for the explanation behind what’s happening (check).
 They do research (check).
-They don’t worry about how they come across to others, they only want to know the truth (check).
-And they are usually highly skeptical of simple explanations (check).
+They don’t worry about how they come across to others (check) and they are usually highly skeptical of explanations given by those in authority (check).
 I think conspiracy theorists are trying to make sense of the world, just like Scientists.
 They’re just not going far enough.

 Scientific speculations are easily falsified.